Erasure conversion in Majorana qubits via local quasiparticle detection: Quantifying the advantage offered by quasiparticle detection

 The probability of $E(\mathcal{J}_1 , \mathcal{J}_2)$ including no Majorana operators in any of the four detection regions is $(1-q)^{4d+4}$.
 This is because each detection region has overlap with $d+1$ elementary errors, and the probability of each elementary error not occurring is $1-q$.
 Similarly, the probability of $E(\mathcal{J}_1 , \mathcal{J}_2)$, including all Majorana operators in all four detection regions, is $q^{4d+4}$.
 Finally, the probability of $E(\mathcal{J}_1 , \mathcal{J}_2)$ including all Majorana operators in two out of four detection regions is $6q^{2d+2}(1-q)^{2d+2}$, where the factor of $6$ comes from the six ways of choosing two detection regions out of four.
 Adding all these probabilities, one obtains

 Consider second the bit-flip error rate $p_{\rm bit-flip}$.
-This is defined to be the probability of a qubit initialized in the state $\ket{\bar{0}}$ undergoing a bit flip conditional on it not being lost.
+This is defined to be the probability of a qubit initialized in the state $\ket{\bar{0}}$ undergoing a bit flip conditional on it not being erased.
 A bit-flip error occurs if the error operator $E(\mathcal{J}_1 , \mathcal{J}_2)$ has support on exactly one MZM in each of the sets $\{\gamma_1,\gamma_2\}$ and $\{\gamma_3,\gamma_4\}$.
 Such a bit-flip error goes undetected if $E(\mathcal{J}_1 , \mathcal{J}_2)$ includes all Majorana operators in an even number of detection regions, as explained in the previous paragraph.
 Both these conditions are satisfied if $E(\mathcal{J}_1 , \mathcal{J}_2)$ includes all Majorana operators in one region on $p=1$ chain and one region on $p=2$ chain.
 Therefore, the logical bit-flip error probability conditional on detection of errors, which is the logical bit-flip error rate, is

-Here the denominator is simply the probability of the qubit not being lost, which is $1-p_{\rm loss}$ calculated in Eq.~\eqref{eq:ploss}.
-Note that both the qubit loss rate as well as the bit-flip error rate are independent of $n$ at the fixed point.
+Here the denominator is simply the probability of the qubit not being lost, which is $1-p_{\rm erasure}$ calculated in Eq.~\eqref{eq:ploss}.
+Note that both the erasure rate as well as the bit-flip error rate are independent of $n$ at the fixed point.

 The error rates at the fixed point, Eqs.~(\ref{eq:ploss}) and (\ref{eq:pbitflip}), are plotted in Fig.~\ref{fig:errorrates}(a).
 Focus on the parameter regime $q \ll 1/d \ll 1$, which requires QP detectors with spatial resolution higher than the density of QPs excited by noisy operations.
-In this regime, the loss probability scales as $p_{\rm loss}\sim(4d+4)q$, i.e.\ increases linearly in the code distance, while the bit-flip probability scales as $p_{\rm bit-flip}\sim 4q^{2d+2}$, i.e.\ decreases exponentially with the code distance.
-QP detection therefore allows trading off a significant fraction of Pauli errors for qubit loss errors.
-If $d$ is chosen too high, then $p_{\rm loss} \approx 1$.
+In this regime, the erasure probability scales as $p_{\rm erasure}\sim(4d+4)q$, i.e.\ increases linearly in the code distance, while the bit-flip probability scales as $p_{\rm bit-flip}\sim 4q^{2d+2}$, i.e.\ decreases exponentially with the code distance.
+QP detection therefore allows trading off a significant fraction of Pauli errors for erasure errors.
+If $d$ is chosen too high, then $p_{\rm erasure} \approx 1$.
 A critical value of $d$ is likely to be the most advantageous, and will depend on the error-correction scheme in use.
-Assuming access to arbitrarily high resolution, suppose the error-correction scheme tolerates a constant $p_{\rm loss}$.
-In terms of the qubit loss rate, one can express the bit-flip error rate as
+Assuming access to arbitrarily high resolution, suppose the error-correction scheme tolerates a constant $p_{\rm erasure}$.
+In terms of the erasure rate, one can express the bit-flip error rate as